MOSALAH-CODE/MOSALAH-CODE.github.io/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This is where I showcase my projects, skills, and experiences as a full-stack developer.
+This is where I showcase my projects, skills, and experiences as a frontend developer.

 ## Live Demo